augustomelo/dotfiles/neovim/cheatsheet.md

 ### Spell Checking
 `z=` Show a list of suggestions for the word under the cursor.
-`1z=` Substitute the word under the cursor with the first suggested one.
 `C-x` Same as z= but in insert mode (after a badly spelled word).
 `zg` Add word under the cursor as good.
 `zw` Add word under the cursor as bad.